Powering Past Coal Alliance: History

 In April 2018 a research partnership was announced with Bloomberg Philanthropies.

 In October 2018 the South Korean province of South Chungcheong became the first jurisdiction in Asia and the largest user of coal power to join the Alliance.
 In December 2018 Sydney, Melbourne, Scotland, Scottish Power, Senegal and Israel also joined and in September 2019 seven new members joined including Germany and Slovakia.

 In June 2020 6 global finance organisations joined including Desjardins Group, the first major North American financial institution to join.

 During 2021 at least 38 new members joined including Hungary, Uruguay, Chile, Estonia, Singapore, Slovenia and Ukraine.

+During 2023 at least 15 new members joined including The Czech Republic, Morocco, Colombia and the United States.